 Compulsory attendance: It's not just for kids anymore

 Some legislators are attempting to force not only children, but also their parents, to go to school.
-Assembly Bill
+Senate Bill

 classes before their child reaches 7th grade.
 If the parents did not complete the classes, the bill would penalize the child